douglasgreen/outlines/computing/computer_science/algorithms.md

 -   Unsupervised Learning: These algorithms discover hidden patterns in data without needing labeled data.
 An example is recommendation systems, like those on Netflix or Amazon, which group users with similar viewing or purchasing patterns.
 -   Reinforcement Learning: Involves algorithms that learn optimal actions through trial and error to maximize some notion of cumulative reward.
 This is used in applications like game playing, autonomous vehicles, and robotics.

 In conclusion, algorithms are the backbone of many modern technologies and applications.
-They process complex datasets, make sense of digital interactions, and enable systems to learn from data, making them indispensable in today\'s data-driven world.
+They process complex datasets, make sense of digital interactions, and enable systems to learn from data, making them indispensable in today's data-driven world.

 ## Cryptographic Algorithms

 Cryptography is a vital field in information security, dealing with techniques for secure communication in the presence of third parties.
 It involves the practice and study of techniques for securing data and communication.
 Cryptographic algorithms play a central role in these techniques.
-Let\'s delve into the basics of cryptography and some key types of cryptographic algorithms.
+Let's delve into the basics of cryptography and some key types of cryptographic algorithms.

 ### Basics of Cryptography

 Cryptography involves creating written or generated codes that allow information to be kept secret.
-It converts data into a format that is unreadable for an unauthorized user, allowing it to be transmitted without unauthorized entities decoding it back into a readable format, thus ensuring the data\'s confidentiality and integrity.
+It converts data into a format that is unreadable for an unauthorized user, allowing it to be transmitted without unauthorized entities decoding it back into a readable format, thus ensuring the data's confidentiality and integrity.

 -   Encryption: The process of converting plain text into ciphertext, a non-readable format.
 -   Decryption: The process of converting ciphertext back to readable plaintext.